 This aloo tikki recipe is made with a potato and green pea base and an incredible blend of fresh herbs and seasonings.
 Let's take a look at what we need:

-Gold Potatoes: you will need 3-4 boiled gold potatoes to make the 2 cups of grated potato needed for this recipe.
+- Potatoes: You will need 4 medium Yukon Gold potatoes or 3 medium Russet potatoes to make the 2 cups of grated potato needed for this recipe.
+I prefer these two starchy varieties for their fluffy interior and crisp exterior.

-Onion: you can use white or red onion depending on your preferences.
+- Onion: Use white or red onion, depending on your preferences.
 Be sure to chop it pretty small so that it incorporates well into the patties.

-Serrano Chili: finely chopped.
-You can leave the seeds if you love spice, or remove them for more mild heat.
+- Serrano Chili: finely chopped.
+You can leave the seeds if you love spice, or remove them for milder heat.

-Spices: a blend of Himalayan salt, dry mango powder, chaat masala, coriander powder, cumin powder, and red chili powder/cayenne pepper creates an incredible sweet and spicy flavor.
+- Spices: a blend of Himalayan salt, dried mango powder, chaat masala, coriander powder, cumin powder, and red chili powder/cayenne pepper creates an incredible sweet-and-spicy flavor.
 Adjust the amount of red chili powder/cayenne pepper depending on your spice preferences.

 Scroll to the recipe card for a detailed list of ingredients and quantities.